Battle of Bubat: Wedding proposal

-Hayam Wuruk, king of Majapahit decided — probably for political reasons — to take princess Citra Rashmi (also known as Pitaloka) as his spouse.
+Hayam Wuruk, king of Majapahit decided — probably for political reasons — to take Princess Citra Rashmi (also known as Pitaloka) as his spouse.
 She was a daughter of Prabu Maharaja Linggabuana Wisesa of the Sunda Kingdom.
 Tradition describes her as a girl of extraordinary beauty.
 Patih Madhu, a matchmaker from Majapahit was sent to the kingdom to ask for her hand in royal marriage.
 Delighted by the proposal and seeing the opportunity to foster an alliance with Majapahit, the mightiest kingdom in the region, the king of Sunda gave his blessing and decided to accompany his daughter to Majapahit for the wedding.

 In 1357 the Sunda king and the royal family arrived in Majapahit after sailing across the Java Sea in a fleet of 200 large ships and 2000 smaller vessels.
 The royal family boarded a nine-decked junk ship (Java: Jong sasanga wangunan), and landed at Hujung Galuh port, sailed inland through Brantas River and arrived at the river port of Canggu.
-The royal party then encamped on Bubat square in the northern part of Trowulan, capital city of Majapahit, and awaited the wedding ceremony.
+The royal party then encamped on Bubat Square in the northern part of Trowulan, the capital city of Majapahit, and awaited the wedding ceremony.

-However Gajah Mada, the Majapahit prime minister saw the event as an opportunity to demand Sunda's submission to Majapahit overlordship, and insisted that instead of becoming queen of Majapahit, the princess was to be presented as a token of submission and treated as a mere concubine of the Majapahit king.
-The Sunda king was angered and humiliated by Gajah Mada's demand, and decided to go back home as well as cancel the royal wedding.
-However, Majapahit demanded the hand of Sundanese princess, and besieged the Sunda encampment.
+However, Gajah Mada, the Majapahit prime minister saw the event as an opportunity to demand Sunda's submission to Majapahit overlordship and insisted that instead of becoming queen of Majapahit, the princess was to be presented as a token of submission and treated as a mere concubine of the Majapahit king.
+The Sunda king was angered and humiliated by Gajah Mada's demand and decided to go back home as well as cancel the royal wedding.
+However, Majapahit demanded the hand of the Sundanese princess and besieged the Sunda encampment.